Increase your chances of conception with IUI

 IUI Success Rates

-The success of the treatment is strongly influenced by the age of a woman (the aging of the egg supply decreases the pregnancy rate and the risk of spontaneous abortion increases with age).
-For couples with the sterility of unknown origin, intrauterine insemination can improve the chances of pregnancy when combined with superovulation treatment.
+The success IUI treatment is strongly influenced by the age of a woman (the aging of the egg supply decreases the pregnancy rate and the risk of spontaneous abortion increases with age).
+For couples with the explained infertility, intrauterine insemination can improve the chances of pregnancy especially when combined with superovulation treatment.

-The success rate of IUI/Artificial insemination depends on the woman’s age, the age of the spouse/donor, her fertility, sperm quality, or whether fertility medications are used (i.e., ovulation induction).
-Artificial insemination should be done during the most fertile period of the cycle, just before and during ovulation.
+The success rate of IUI/Artificial insemination depends on the woman’s age, the age of the spouse/donor, underlying infertility issues, sperm quality, and whether fertility medications are used (i.e., ovulation induction).
+Artificial insemination should be done during the most fertile period of the cycle, just before or during ovulation.
 Fertility medications can be used to increase ovulation and thus improve the chances of pregnancy.
-IUI and home insemination can be performed using sperm from the male partner or the donor.

 In general, the success rates of artificial insemination are lower than those of in vitro fertilization (IVF).
 The success rates of IUI after one cycle are as follows: